pushkarev-alexandr/apushkarev_scripts/README.md

 ### Custom
 - **CustomGuides.py**: Adds rule of thirds and symmetry guides to the viewer.
 Also adds a new matte format 2.387 for 2048x858.
-- **autosaveToFolder.py**: Sets Nuke's autosave to the 'autosaves' folder next to the script

 ### CustomNodes
 - **BlockyNode.py**: Returns the Blocky filter which is available in Nuke but hidden by default